brootware/staging.github.io/_posts/2022-01-15-picomini22pwcrack5.md

 You may need to trim the whitespace from the dictionary word before hashing.
 Look up the Python string function, strip.

-The str_xor function does not need to be reverse engineered for this challenge.
+The str_xor function does not need to be reverse-engineered for this challenge.

 ## Solution

 You are given 4 files.
-A dictionary file with list of possible words, an encrypted text file, a hash file and a skeleton python file to reverse engineer the code to crack the password.
+A dictionary file with the list of possible words, an encrypted text file, a hash file and a skeleton python file to reverse engineer the code to crack the password.

 First, the password cracker python file is enumerated.
 The first function can be ignored as it's not part of the challenge as stated.